 ALEX WRIGHT Vs DISCO INFERNO – DANCING FOOLS

-WCW always struggled to come up with great creative for any of its talent that didn’t slot comfortably into the NWO cut and paste model that had made the company so much money.
+WCW always struggled to come up with great creativity for any of its talent that didn’t slot comfortably into the NWO cut and paste model that had made the company so much money.
 This is why there were so many bizarre gimmick matches on WCW television right up until WWE bought them out in 2001.

 One such example was when perennial opening match guys Alex Wright and Disco Inferno started to feud because they each thought they were a better dancer than the other.
 Yes, you read that correctly.
-Two grown men, who compete in the world of professional wrestling, were more bothered about who had better dance moves than which one them was a better wrestler.
+Two grown men, who compete in the world of professional wrestling, were more bothered about who had better dance moves than which one of them was a better wrestler.
 It turns out that neither of them was any good, but the real loser here was all of us.

 YOSHI TASU Vs TYSON KIDD

 What’s that you say?
 WWE is crazy stupid, but NXT is genius?
-Well you might be right in 2020, but it wasn’t all that long ago that Yoshi Tatsu and Tyson Kidd actually had a match in which a Yoshi action figure was suspended on a pole, and the winner got to keep it.
+Well, you might be right in 2020, but it wasn’t all that long ago that Yoshi Tatsu and Tyson Kidd actually had a match in which a Yoshi action figure was suspended on a pole, and the winner got to keep it.
 But yeah, NXT is great.